priya-bee/itunes_search/README.md

 5. Change the directory to ```itunes_search/search-artists/src```
 6. Run ```vue serve -o```.
 This will open the application in your browser locally on port: 8080

+## Favorites
+Enter your search term.
+You can add a result to your favorites which will appear at the top, before your results